viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 A *module* provides one or more [*modular resources*](#resources), and is a flexible way to extend the functionality of your Viam robot.
 Modules run alongside `viam-server` as a separate process, communicating with `viam-server` over a UNIX socket.
-A module provides definitions for one or more pairs of [APIs](#valid-apis-to-implement-in-your-model) and [model](#models).
+A module provides definitions for one or more pairs of [APIs](#valid-apis-to-implement-in-your-model) and [models](#models).

-When the module initialized, it registered those pairs on your robot, making the functionality defined by that pair available for use.
+When the module initializes, it registers those pairs on your robot, making the functionality defined by that pair available for use.

 You can [upload your own modules to the Viam Registry](/extend/modular-resources/upload/) or can [add existing modules from the Registry](/extend/modular-resources/configure).